GSA/fpki-guides/pages/PIV FAQs.md

 * NFI cross certification with the FBCA is a requirement for identity cards to be considered PIV-I
 <br /><br /><br />

-### 3.19 What Are The Valid Methods To Generate/Construct A Universally Unique IDentifier (UUID) Number?
+### 3.19 What Are The Valid Methods To Generate / Construct A Universally Unique IDentifier (UUID) Number?

 The following table summarizes the three methods of generating/constructing UUID numbers specified in [NIST SP 800-73-4](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).<br /><br />